 The rebels’ training and equipment improved.
 Armed with Soviet submachine guns, and with mortars and rockets, their units -- called “Che Guevara and “Ho Chi Minh” -- were solidly based in the hills overlooking Salalah.

 In this setting, the palace coup of July 1970, was a masterpiece of timing.
 Qabus, who within a few weeks after taking over visited the entire country, thus showed himself to a population that had not seen its sultan for decades.
 He suppressed all the restrictions which had led many Dhofaris to join or help the rebellion, and proclaimed a nearly general amnesty.
 For all but the totally committed revolutionaries, the struggle had lost its meaning, and they rallied to the government.
 Now the Sultan’s army is bulding up its strength, increasing in numbers from 2.500 men earlier this year to 3.500 in September, with a goal of 4.600 by early 1971.
 The air force now has a fleet of Caribous and Sky Vans, and a strike squadron of Strike Masters equipped with rockets, plus a few helicopters and scores of new trucks.

 But British intelligence officers are not relaxing.
 They have learned recently from interrogation of captured rebels that the National Democratic Front, a separate clandestine group, is linked with Palestinian guerrilla leader George Habache and the Baathist rulers in Bagdad, and is influenced by Moscow.

-Yet even the new updated Sultan with his well-trained British advisers and his small army of returnning Omani intellectuals must still face a dilemma: how to continue buying planes and soldiers while trying to bring his country out of the Middle Ages.
+Yet even the new updated sultan with his well-trained British advisers and his small army of returning Omani intellectuals must still face a dilemma: how to continue buying planes and soldiers while trying to bring his country out of the Middle Ages.